hkuwahara/sleaping/README.md

 Take input fastq data (either gzipped or plain) for single-end reads from standard input, downsample that to have 2 million reads using Algorithm R with random seed 123, and output a plain fastq file called out.fastq.

 	fadso single -r 123 -k 2000000 -i stdin -m r -o out.fastq

+## Performance evaluation of various reservoir sampling methods
+Code to test the performance of various reservoir sampling methods is in test_sampling/test.c.